 So when Pulp De Luxe and Tieten Met Haar announced their “24h COMICS SQUARE” event, I decided to explore this phenomenon and make a comic about a person that doesn’t remember his childhood.

 I am not even sure why, but I wrote down the name “Robert”.
 Then I placed a couple of lousy lines, and Robert became a digital sketch.

-As you can see, I did this sketch in a monochromatic style, style that I try to avoid, and use a bit more colourful palette.
+As you can see, I did this sketch in a monochromatic style, a style that I try to avoid, and use a bit more colourful palette.
 I liked some elements of the character, but I knew I want to explore more.
 I started writing some thoughts about the story.
 I didn’t pay much attention to be precise, cause I knew it was going to change anyway.
 I just wanted to get to know better this guy that popped up in my sketchbook.